 At the same time, we currently value Wyndham Rewards points at just 0.7 cents each, so transferring is less likely to save you money.
 However, depending on where and when you book, it’s still possible to score big savings.

 Airline partner transfers value boost

-Capital One also recently improved transfer rates for a few of its partners, including Avianca, Etihad, Asia Miles, AeroMexico, Finnair and Qantas.
-You can now transfer miles to these programs at the 1:1 rate, which boosted the value of these transfer options.
+Capital One also recently improved transfer rates for a few of its partners, including Aeroplan, Air France-KLM (Flying Blue), British Airways, Emirates Airlines, Singapore Airlines and Turkish Airlines.
+You can now transfer Capital One miles to these programs at the 1:1 rate, which boosted the value of these transfer options.

 More than 15 hotel and airline transfer partners

-Though Capital One announced the termination of partnerships with Hainan Airlines and Qatar Airways in 2020, on April 20, 2021, the issuer announced adding four more partners to the list.
+Though Capital One announced the termination of partnerships with JetBlue and Alitalia in October 2021, the issuer still boasts a list of more than 15 transfer partners.
 Now, Venture and Spark Miles for Business cardholders can transfer to the following airline and hotel loyalty programs: